box/samples/box-node-lambda-sample/README.md

 #### Step 1.
 Create a Box application
 1. Log into the [Box Developer Console](https://developers.box.com)
+    * Switch to the open beta of the new Developer Console, if needed
-2. Select "Create a Box application"
+2. Select "Create New App"
+    * Select "Enterprise Integration" and press "Next"
+    * Select "Server Authentication" and press "Next"
     * Name the application "Box Node Lambda Sample - YOUR NAME"
         * *Application names must be unique across Box*
-    * Set the redirect_uri to "https://example.com"
-        * *This isn't needed for this sample app, but it is a required field*
-    * Choose Authentication Type: "Server Authentication"
-        * *Because this is a server-to-server integration, rather than an end-user application*
-    * Press "Save Application" before proceeding
+    * Press "Create App" and then "View Your App"
+        * Note your "Client ID" and "Client Secret" for later

 #### Step 2.
 Generate the private and public keys
 1. Generate a private key and a public key